SarvambhSangle/Digital-Twin-Challenges/README.md

 26. Coastal Flood Defense: A balancing loop of rising sea levels vs. investment in sea walls.

 27. E-Waste Mining: The economics of recovering gold and lithium from old smartphones vs. new mining.

+28. Neuro-Fuzzy Drowsiness Detection : Expanding Modeling the driver's alertness level as a stock.